JirkaKlimes/jit-implementation/README.md

-# JIT Implementation: Just-in-Time Code Generation
+# JIT Implementation: A Python Library That Implements Your Code at Runtime

 ## You've heard of Just-in-Time Compilation.
 Now, get ready for Just-in-Time Implementation!